Old-Dead-One/APT-contest-project/backend/DEV_README.md

 9. Test data persistence and API functionality.

 ### Phase 2: Frontend Development with React

-1. Set up a new React project using Create React App.
+1. Set up a new React project using Vite.
 2. Design and develop React components for user interface elements.
 3. Implement forms for player creation and Venmo ID update.
 4. Create a component to display available contests with checkboxes for selection.
 5. Develop a component to display contest summaries and total entrance fees.
-6. Implement data fetching using Axios to communicate with the backend API.
+6. Implement data fetching to communicate with the backend API.
 7. Style the frontend components using CSS or a CSS framework.
 8. Test frontend components and user interactions.

 ### Phase 3: Integration and Testing

 1. Integrate the frontend with the backend API endpoints.
 2. Test the integrated application to ensure proper communication between frontend and backend.
 3. Conduct end-to-end testing to verify all features and functionalities.